 The Universal Worship ordains ministers, known as Cherags (lamps).
 A Cherag is empowered to perform marriages and give other sacraments.
 Ordination follows a long process of study, training, and meditation during which the candidate is also encouraged to connect deeply with his or her own religious roots.

-Universal Worship usually takes place on the first Sunday in every month at 5.30pm at The Sufi Order (UK).
-Please email or phone the SOUK office for dates and times.
+Universal Worship usually takes place 3 times a year, around January, June and September.
+Please email the office for dates and times.